 - Add 2 cloves chopped garlic and a 1 inch piece of chopped ginger.
 Stir and cook for one minute.

-- Add 2 tbsp mild curry powder and 1 tbsp plain flour.
+- Add 2 tablespoons mild curry powder and 1 tablespoon plain flour.
 Stir well.

 - Gradually add 500ml vegetable stock, a little at a time, stirring as you go.
 This will help it remain thick.

 - Bring to boil, then reduce to a simmer.
-Add 1 tbsp soy sauce and 1 tbsp maple syrup.
+Add 1 tablespoons soy sauce and 1 tablespoons maple syrup.

 - Allow to cool slightly then blend with a handheld blender or transfer to a jug blender.
 Blend until smooth, then return to the pan and reheat.